 The effective mean free path for the momentum relaxation rate (\ref{eq:J}) can also be expressed via the corresponding transport cross-section

-Notice that Equations~(\ref{eq:J}) and (\ref{eq:sigmaD}) imply that the momentum relaxation rates are symmetric, $J_{ci}=J_{ic}$.
-If the forward scattering, $q\to 0$, dominates, the standard result of the Fermi-liquid transport theory $\sigma_{ci}^\eta=3\sigma_{ci}^D$ holds.
+Notice that Equations~(\ref{eq:J}) and (\ref{eq:sigmaD}) imply that the momentum relaxation rates are symmetric, $J_{ij}=J_{ji}$.
+If the forward scattering, $q\to 0$, dominates, Equations~(\ref{eq:sigmaeta}) and (\ref{eq:sigmaD}) lead to the relation $\sigma_{ij}^\eta=3\sigma_{ij}^D$ \cite{Heiselberg:1993cr}.
 In the traditional Fermi-liquids, the squared transition amplitude (\ref{eq:Qci}) does not depend on the energy transferred in the collisions.
 In this case the transport cross-sections in Equations~(\ref{eq:sigmakappa})--(\ref{eq:sigmaD}) obey the standard $\propto T^2$ temperature dependence.
 As a consequence, the effective mean free paths are inversely proportional to the temperature squared.
 This is the case for the nucleon collisions which are the main focus of the present study.
 For the long-range electromagnetic collisions in relativistic matter, this is no longer the case (see. e.g., Ref.~\cite{Schmitt2018} for the review).

-Thus, to calculate the nucleon transport cross-sections one needs the squared matrix elements ${\cal Q}_{ci}$ and the effective masses $m^*_{c,i}$ which should be provided by the nuclear many-body theory.
+Thus, to calculate the nucleon transport cross-sections one needs the squared matrix elements ${\cal Q}_{ij}$ and the effective masses $m^*_{i,j}$ which should be provided by the nuclear many-body theory.
 Nuclear potentials and hence the scattering amplitudes are conveniently given in a partial wave basis for the interacting pair states in the c.m. frame, $|P,p; J\ell S M\rangle$, where $S$ is the pair total spin, $\ell$ is the pair orbital momentum, $J$ is its total angular momentum, and $M$ is the total angular momentum projection.
-Then the quantity ${\cal Q}_{ci}$ can be expanded in the series in Legendre polynomials ${\cal P}_L \left(\cos \theta_{\rm cm}\right)$:
+Then the quantity ${\cal Q}_{ij}$ can be expanded in the series in Legendre polynomials ${\cal P}_L \left(\cos \theta_{\rm cm}\right)$: